Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

 ##### BENEFITS
 - Global reach: data centers around the world
 - High availability: continue functioning even when one component (server, data center, etc.) goes down
-- Cost savings: reduces up-front costs (“CapEx”) and ongoing costs (“OpEx”)
+- Cost savings: reduces up-front costs ("CapEx") and ongoing costs ("OpEx")
   - Only pay for what you use
-  - Right-sizing infrastructure means you don’t have to “guess” capacity
+  - Right-sizing infrastructure means you don’t have to "guess" capacity
   - Managed services reduce your IT overhead/spend

 ##### DESIGN PRINCIPLES